 - Formal Apps: Does it offer its services via official, verified apps on the Google Play Store or the Apple App Store?

-- Formal Contract: Will they have a proper process of subscription with a defined contract and terms of service?
+- Formal Contract: Will they have a proper subscription process with a defined contract and terms of service?

 In case the answer to any of them is no, there is a probability that you are talking to an unlicensed provider.